KeighanG/Undergrad-Thesis/README.md

-This repository contains the code used to analyze model output and make the figures for the undergraduate thesis titled:
+Supervised by Dr. Colin Goldblatt and Dr. Carsten Abraham This repository contains the code used to analyze model output and make the figures for the undergraduate thesis titled:
 'The Impact of the Meridional Temperature Gradient on the Spatial Distribution of Chemical Weathering Fluxes' by Keighan Gemmell.